Prof John S.O. Evans - Mini CV

 I moved to Durham in September 1998 to take up a lectureship in inorganic chemistry.
 In 2003 I was promoted to a Readership and in 2007 to a Chair.
 My main area of research is in solid state chemistry and crystallography.
 More details can be found elsewhere.

 Externally I am a member of the Diamond Light Source Scientific Advisory Committee and EPSRC Peer Review College.
 I have chaired the ISIS crystallography access panel and served on several international neutron and synchrotron access panels.
 I was a member of the working party to provide a high resolution powder diffractometer at the Diamond Synchrotron Source and was on the working group for the HRPD beam guide upgrade at ISIS.
-I was inorganic external examiner for Oxford Chemistry from 2015-2017 and have served as external examiner for numerous PhD candidates at Universities in the UK and aborad.
+I was inorganic external examiner for Oxford Chemistry from 2015-2017 and Manchester 2018-.current.
+I have acted as external examiner for numerous PhD candidates at Universities in the UK and abroad.

 I am co-organiser of the biennial Durham-based International School on Powder Diffraction and Rietveld refinement.